ccdxc/sw/dol/apulu/test/lpm/test.md

 ## First value as destination address:
     Trigger:
-        Host to internet gateway packet with first value from the interval tree used as the destination address is sent to host interface.
+        A Host to internet gateway packet is sent to host interface by choosing first value from the interval tree as the destination address,
+            1) From the routetable as configured initially
+            2) After updating route IP addresses and nexthops
+            3) After rolling back the attributes of routetable to old values

     Expectation:
         Nexthop picked up from the route with highest priority is used for